Mongul II first appeared in Showcase '95 #8 and is created by Peter J. Tomasi and Scot Eaton.

 When ever his father would leave Debstam IV Mongul Jr. would sneak out of the castle and journey to the media center to watch old "digis" of his father's battle with the heroes of earth.
 Through these, he perceived his father as the hero and these Earthlings' as the villains.

 After watching for hours he'd recreate some of the battles using dead bodies as the earthlings.
 Then one day a small space ship crashed and Mongul Jr. enslaved its crew.
 He had them build a monument to him and he dress them up as the members of the Justice League and spar against them.
 After a while his father caught him.

 Mongul Sr was not pleased and killed the aliens, claiming there is only being on the planet worthy of being worshiped.
 Then with one punch he destroyed his son's monument.
 After his father left, Mongul Jr rebuilt the monument believing he too will have the power of his father.

 Green Lantern Vol 4,

 Mongul's son (also named Mongul) went to Earth to get revenge for his father.
-He battled Hal Jordan and the Green Arrow but was interrupted by his sister, Mongal.
+He battled Hal Jordan and the Green Arrow but was interrupted by his older sister, Mongal.
 They were sent back to their home planet of Debstam IV where Mongul killed his sister, citing family as a weakness.

 - Status: Inactive, held within the Sinestro Corp Central Battery